-Not only does he see real women for who they are, but he also begins a relationship with the divine feminine, as mater, the material world.
-Meade writes:
+Not only does he see real women for who they are – and for how they want to be seen – but he also begins a relationship with the divine feminine, as mater, the material world.
+Michael Meade writes:

 In most tribal cultures, nature becomes the body that holds and carries someone who has outgrown his or her mother’s arms, and culture or artful living becomes the next womb.
 Thus, the inner mother moves to…the Great Mother in nature and the Mother of Inspiration, who presides over the well of memory and art.

-Comparing these mythic images leads to this question: must the changes necessary for a boy to become a man – or for a nation to drop its myth of innocence – come through the violent initiations symbolized by the horrible death of Pentheus or through the happy relaxation – the “letting go” of outmoded values – of Hephaestus?
+Comparing these images of young men in myth leads to this question: must the changes necessary for a boy to become a man – or for a nation to drop its myth of innocence – come through the violent initiations symbolized by the horrible death of Pentheus or through the happy relaxation – the “letting go” of outmoded values – of Hephaestus?

 David Ignatow concludes his poem “Kaddish,” in which he describes his mother’s death, by acknowledging an internal transformation: